amado10/tech-challenge-backend/README.md

   GET /actors/:id/filmography

 ### MG-0005.
-Select one of the following:

-1. View Actor's favorite genre
+View Actor's number of Movies in Genres:
-As a user, I want to get the favorite genre of a given Actor.
-Business Rule: the favorite genre is the one with the most appearances.

-2. View Actor's number of Movies in Genres
+View Actor's number of Movies in Genres
 As a user, I want to get the number of movies by genre on an actor profile page.

 A: GET  /actors/:id/moviesCountByGenre

-3. View Actors in a Genre
-As a user, I want to get a list of actors for a given Genre ordered by movie appearances.

 ### MG-0006.
 View Actor's character names